-The Company recognized share-based compensation expense totaling \$3.3 million during the year ended December 31, 2011.
-Share-based compensation expense was primarily included in selling, general and administrative expenses in the consolidated statements of operations during 2011.
-The expense recorded during each of the years ended December 31, 2013, 2012 and 2011 also includes \$0.5 million, \$0.6 million and \$0.6 million, respectively, related to deferred stock units granted to the members of the Company's Board of Directors, pursuant to the Company's 2010 Incentive Plan.
-The expense associated with the respective deferred stock units was recognized in full on the respective date of grant, as the deferred stock units were fully vested and nonforfeitable on the date of grant.
+The expense recorded during each of the years ended December 31, 2014, 2013 and 2012 included \$0.5 million, \$0.5 million and \$0.6 million, respectively, related to deferred stock units granted to the members of the Company's Board of Directors pursuant to the Company's Amended and Restated 2010 Incentive Plan.
+The expense associated with the respective deferred stock units was recognized in full on the respective date of grant, as the deferred stock units were fully vested and nonforfeitable upon grant.

-The restricted stock and restricted stock unit awards have generally been issued with a three-year vesting period and vest based solely on service conditions.
+The Company's restricted stock unit awards have generally been issued with a three-year vesting period and vest based solely on service conditions.
 Accordingly, the Company generally recognizes compensation expense on a straight-line basis over the requisite service period.
 The Company reduces the compensation expense by an estimated forfeiture rate which is based on anticipated forfeitures and actual experience.

-As of December 31, 2013, the Company's outstanding equity awards for which compensation expense will be recognized in the future consist of time-based restricted stock units granted under the 2010 Incentive Plan.
-The Company expects to record aggregate share-based compensation expense of \$5.1 million, including an estimate of forfeitures, subsequent to December 31, 2013, over a weighted average period of 1.9 years, for all outstanding equity awards.
+As of December 31, 2014, the Company's outstanding equity awards for which compensation expense will be recognized in the future consist of time-based restricted stock units granted under the Amended and Restated 2010 Incentive Plan and the JADAK inducement awards.
+The Company expects to record aggregate share-based compensation expense of \$5.8 million, net of an estimate of forfeitures, subsequent to December 31, 2014, over a weighted average period of 1.8 years, for all outstanding equity awards.

-13. Employee Benefit Plans
+12. Employee Benefit Plans